 ‘The rest is history’

-“I started getting phone calls at other churches and other groups,” King remembered.
-“The rest is history — 20 years later I’m still doing Billy Bob programs and have appeared as Billy Bob over 1,000 times.
+“I started getting phone calls from other churches and other groups,” King remembered.
+“The rest is history — 20 years later, I’m still doing Billy Bob programs and have appeared as Billy Bob over 1,000 times.
 I never would have imagined doing that.”

 Through the years King has seen a lot of changes.
 When he first started as Bro.
 Billy Bob, humor often wasn’t accepted within the church or church groups.

 “One of the funnier things that I remember — there was a man sitting in the congregation in the second pew from the front right in front of me,” King recalled.
 “He sat through my entire program and he never laughed; he never cracked a smile.
 He just sat there staring straight at me.